Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/04_Software_stacks.md

 </figure>

 On LUMI EasyBuild is the primary software installation tool.
-EasyBuild was selected this as there is already a lot of experience with EasyBuild in several LUMI consortium countries and as it is also a tool developed in Europe which makes it a nice fit with EuroHPC's goal of creating a fully European HPC ecosystem.
+EasyBuild was selected as there is already a lot of experience with EasyBuild in several LUMI consortium countries and as it is also a tool developed in Europe which makes it a nice fit with EuroHPC's goal of creating a fully European HPC ecosystem.